7 Types of Mutual Funds and Their Examples

 This scheme is locked for 3 years.
 It’s like you can’t invest in ELSS for less than 3 years.

 According to section 80C, you can get an exemption up to 1.5lakhs.

-Funds invested in the thematic fund means investment is done on specific themes for instance Rural India scheme or E-commerce theme and man y more like this.
-In this theme one can buy stocks related to Housing for instance a Cement Company, a Construction Company, metal and paint companies etc.
+Funds invested in the thematic fund means the investment is done on specific themes for instance Rural India scheme or E-commerce theme and many more like this.
+In this theme, one can buy stocks related to Housing for instance a Cement Company, a Construction Company, metal and paint companies etc.

 In Debt Funds, the government and the companies borrow money from institutions and in return provide them with interest.

 This type of mutual fund mainly invests in a mix of debt and fixed income securities, for instance, Treasury Bills, Government Bonds, Corporate Bonds, Money Market instruments and just like there are many different time horizons.
-Debt securities contains a fixed maturity date & pay along with a fixed interest rate which is also favored by many people.
+Debt securities contain a fixed maturity date & pay along with a fixed interest rate which is also favoured by many people.

 In debt funds, investment is done through debt instruments such as debentures, bonds, and certificates of deposit.
 As compared to the equity funds, the risk is lowered in debt funds.

-These types of funds are also for people who are not interested in investing into a highly volatile equity market.
+These types of funds are also for people who are not interested in investing in a highly volatile equity market.
 There are 4 types of debt funds-

 Hybrid funds are funds, which are invested in more than on asset classes.